Privacy

 Server access logs

-Honesty over claims: when your browser hits baki.io, two systems generate access logs that the controller does not routinely read but which exist:
+Honesty over claims: when your browser hits baki.io, multiple Cloudflare-operated layers generate access logs that the controller does not routinely read but which exist:

-- Edge (Cloudflare) sees the same fields in transit, plus TLS metadata.
+- Edge (Cloudflare CDN) sees the same fields in transit (IP address, User-Agent, request path, referrer, response status, timestamp), plus TLS metadata.
 Cloudflare retains aggregate metrics on the free tier; raw logs are not exported to baki.io.

 workers/submit-drop/index.ts.

-If access-log retention or contents change materially (e.g. a host migration), this section and the version stamp at the top of the page update.
+If access-log retention or contents change materially (e.g. another host migration), this section and the version stamp at the top of the page update.

 Supervisory authority